lmc2179/lmc2179.github.io/drafts/metric_decomposition.md

 We do this because the things that affect the first term might be different from those that affect the second.
 For example, further down-funnel changes to our product might affect the value of a customer, but not produce any new customers.
 As a result, the value per customer is a useful KPI on its own.

-We'll define the value of a customer as the total revenue over all regions divided by the customer count over all regions.
+We'll define the value of a customer in month $t$ as the total revenue over all regions divided by the customer count over all regions.

+$V_t = \frac{\sum\limits_g r^g_t}{\sum\limits_g c^g_t}$

 We can plot the value of the average customer over time:

-$V_t = \frac{\sum\limits_g r^g_t}{\sum\limits_g c^g_t}$

 ```python
 value_per_customer_series = monthly_df.groupby('date').sum()['revenue'] / monthly_df.groupby('date').sum()['n_customers']